GitMasterNikanjam/RaspberryPi/kernel_realtime_utility/RPI4_64bit/2023-12-05-raspios-bullseye-arm64-full/ReadMe.md

 This real time kernel can used for raspberry pi 4 and raspberry pi 3 hardwares.
 Before install real time kernel you sould install **2023-12-05-raspios-bullseye-arm64-full** raspberrian os.
+This real time kernel is based on **patch-6.1.77-rt24.patch** real time patch.

 ---------------------------------------------------------------
 ## Installation Guide: